PaTara43/robonomics_daos_toolkit/README.md

 - ```pip3 install -r requirements.txt```

 ### 1. Common utils - set of tools to facilitate device integration in Robonomics
-*Read and write yaml, check datalogs, write datalogs, interact with ipfs and digital twins*
+*Read and write yaml, check datalogs, write datalogs, interact with ipfs and digital twins, send launch commands*

 This set of functions contains the most widely used for working with Robonomics.
 Each method has a description, and a common testing script is executed when `common_utils.py` is called.
 For pinning in IPFS daemon is needed.